-Background: Lynne Graziano is an analyst at Bellwether Education Partners, splitting her time between the Policy and Evaluation and Operations teams.
+Background: Lynne Graziano is a senior analyst at Bellwether Education Partners, splitting her time between the Policy and Evaluation and Operations teams.
 Prior to joining Bellwether in 2014 as an administrative associate, Lynne worked as an independent contractor while completing her Ph.D. coursework and comprehensive exams.
 Her contracting work included serving as a research consultant and grant writer for various Bellwether projects.

 Lynne’s early career combined caring for an extended family while serving as a professional volunteer for nonprofit organizations dedicated to youth, community, and young mothers.
 Her various roles included teaching director, youth leader, mentor, coach, seminar presenter, retreat leader, and team manager.

 Lynne holds a BA in English with a minor in writing from Drew University, and an MS in the History and Sociology of Technology and Science from the Georgia Institute of Technology.
 She is Ph.D.
 ABD (All But Dissertation) in American history at Case Western Reserve University.
 She and her husband John have three grown children, Gabriella, Matt, and Christina.

 Experience at Bellwether: internal recruitment, research, grants, database work, client contact, talent search, and administrative support

 Client segments served: charter systems and schools, school districts, private/parochial systems and schools, policy organizations, foundations